-3.7 If you propose a 'significant' development, we will expect you to consult the public before making a planning application.
-This consultation should be to the nature and scale of the proposed development.
-We strongly encourage you to discuss your consultations plan with a planning officer, as part of their pre-application discussions.
-At this stage, we will give you a list of addresses of people we suggest you consult.
+- 3.7 If you propose a 'significant' development, we will expect you to engage with planning officers, the public and community representatives before making a planning application.
+This consultation should be proportionate to the nature and scale of the proposed development.
+We strongly encourage you to discuss your consultations plan with a planning officer prior to carrying it out.
+At this stage, we will give you a list of addresses of people we suggest you consult. - 3.8 Pre-application consultations are the responsibility of the potential developer to whom any comments about the proposals at this stage should be sent. - 3.9 Any publicity or presentation material and questionnaires should concentrate on facts about the proposed scheme. - 3.10 As a guide, we may expect you to carry out a range of activities taken from the list below.